amng/MaterialCv/README.md

 Description: This latex template design was based on the Google Material Design for the new Android 5.0 L version, using the font Roboto from Android.

-In order to replace the main image with a profile picture for example, just replace the pic.png file in the images folder with another with the same size (2048x600), since other resolutions might need changes to the code.
+In order to replace the main image with a profile picture for example, just replace the pic.png file in the images folder with another with the same resolution  or ratio (2048x600/1024x300/etc...).

 The compilation should be made using XeTeX.
 In order to make it easier to edit each of the sections, all the sections were separated into individual .tex files.